php-fig/fig-standards/proposed/PSR-Cache.md

     An item with a 300 second TTL stored at 1:30:00 will have an expiration at 1:35:00.

 *    Key - A string that uniquely identifies the cached item.
 There are no restrictions on keys, with any escaping or normalizing occurring invisibly to the user by the implementing library.
+Keys should be no longer than 255 charactors and should not contain the special charactors listed:

+	{}()/\@

 *    Miss - An item is considered missing from the cache when it isn't there or has expired.
 Additional "miss" conditions can be defined by the implementing library, however the current ones can not be ignored (at no point should an expired item not be considered a miss).